Jenil-2002/YouTube_APP/Readme.md

 5. **Subscribe to Channels**: Follow channels to receive updates on new uploads.

 ## Technologies Used
-- Frontend: [Framework/Libraries used for the frontend, e.g., React, Angular]
+- Frontend: [Framework/Libraries used for the frontend, e.g., React]
-- Backend: [Framework/Libraries used for the backend, e.g., Node.js, Django]
+- Backend: [Framework/Libraries used for the backend, e.g., Node.js]
 - Database: [Database technology used, e.g., MySQL, MongoDB]